Quantum Support Vector Regression for Robust Anomaly Detection: Results and Discussion

 \subsection{Influence of Noise on the Model Performance}

-The hardware results show that noise in NISQ devices affects the performance of QSVR.
-Therefore, in this section, we examine the influence of six noise channels on the QSVR based on the performance on eleven datasets. \cref{fig_noise_channels} shows the AUC of noisy simulations with the noise channels described in \cref{Noisy Quantum Computing} as well as the influence of adversarial attacks of strength $\varepsilon = 0.1$ on the noisy simulations.
-The model's robustness against noise is now analyzed, and the adversarial robustness is investigated in \cref{Adversarial Robustness}.
-The QSVR is largely robust against \emph{depolarizing}, \emph{phase damping}, \emph{phaseflip} , and \emph{bitflip} noise, as the AUC for these noise types remains rather stable with increasing noise probability.
-A theoretical analysis of the robustness of quantum classifiers done by LaRose and Coyle \cite{noise_robustness_LaRose} proves that single-qubit classifiers are robust against precisely these noise channels.
-Taking into account the findings of Schuld \cite{supervised_qml_are_kernel_schuld2021} that many short-term and fault-tolerant quantum models can be replaced by a general support vector machine whose kernel computes distances between data-encoding quantum states, we expect these results to transfer to our QSVR.
+The hardware results show that noise in NISQ devices usually affects the results obtained by the QSVR.
+Therefore, we examine the influence of six noise channels on the performance of the QSVR on eleven datasets in this section. \cref{fig_noise_channels} presents the AUC of simulations across different noise levels for the channels described in \cref{Noisy Quantum Computing}, along with the impact of adversarial attacks of strength $\varepsilon = 0.1$ on these noisy simulations.
+The influence of noise on the adversarial robustness is investigated later, in \cref{Adversarial Robustness}.
+The QSVR is largely robust against \emph{depolarizing}, \emph{phase damping}, \emph{phase flip}, and \emph{bit flip} noise, as the AUC for these noise types remains rather stable with increasing noise probability.
+A theoretical analysis of the robustness of quantum classifiers done by \cite{noise_robustness_LaRose} proves that single-qubit classifiers are robust against precisely these noise channels.
+Taking into account the findings of \cite{supervised_qml_are_kernel_schuld2021} that many short-term and fault-tolerant quantum models can be replaced by a general support vector machine whose kernel computes distances between data-encoding quantum states, we expect these results to transfer to our QSVR.

-\emph{Amplitude damping} has a large effect on the model's behavior as the AUC decreases for all datasets except CoverT and URL at $p=0.1$ and $p=0.2$.
-At higher $p$, the AUC partially recovers, approaching 0.5.
-This shows that the QSVR is very sensitive to \emph{amplitude damping} , and at high noise levels the model becomes a random classifier.
-These results are also supported by LaRose and Coyle's \cite{noise_robustness_LaRose} analysis, who found that quantum classifiers are generally not robust against \emph{amplitude damping} noise.
+\emph{Amplitude damping} has a large effect on the model's behavior as the AUC decreases for all datasets at $p=0.1$ and $p=0.2$ except for CoverT and URL.
+At higher $p$, the AUC partially recovers and approaches roughly 0.5.
+These findings indicate that the QSVR is highly sensitive to amplitude damping, with performance under high noise degrading to that of a random classifier.
+Our observation is consistent with the analysis of \cite{noise_robustness_LaRose}, who showed that quantum classifiers lack robustness against this type of noise.